 In recent years, amazing ice caves have been formed at two outlet glaciers on Vatnajökull.
 These locations are especially great because they offer safe and easy access.

 The Falljökull Glacier in Skaftafell is very popular for glacier hikes year-round.
 Thanks to its high elevation and impressive ice falls, Falljökull is one of the most spectacular glacier tongues in Iceland.
 Visiting an ice cave here brings double pleasure: half for the panorama and half for the ice cave itself!

-The Crystal Ice Cave looks different each year and varies in size, but has become famous for always being exceptionally crystal clear and blue.
+The Crystal Ice Cave looks different each year and varies in size, but has garnered a reputation for always being exceptionally crystal clear and blue.
 We cross our fingers every year and get very excited around October to find out how the queen of the ice caves will surprise us this year!

 There are two large glaciers located within two to three hours driving distance from Reykjavík.
 Fortunately, ice caves have been discovered in both and it is likely that new caves will form around their location every winter.

 The very unique Katla Ice Cave in Myrdalsjökull Glacier was accessible and safe to visit year-round in 2018.
 The cave is located very close to the infamous Katla Volcano in South Iceland; therefore its walls are densely striped with layers of black volcanic ash.

 These stripes give it an incredibly surreal look.
 Sometimes, the whole ice wall becomes completely black as the ash layers on the surface paint the ice black.
 It also has hidden small caves and tunnels where the ice is cyan blue and crystal clear.
 Hopefully, the Katla Ice Cave will continue to share its beauty with us in the future!